-Top experts in health and fitness, career building, home organization, travel and design The Minimalists, Jessamyn Stanley, Smitten Kitchen, The Points Guy, Skylar Grey and others shared their personal life hacks via panels, demonstrations and performances.
-All helping guide guests towards their best, and most maximized lives.
+Top experts in health and fitness, career building, home organization, travel and design - The Minimalists, Jessamyn Stanley, Smitten Kitchen, The Points Guy, Skylar Grey and others shared their personal life hacks via panels, demonstrations and performances.
+All helping guide guests towards their most maximized lives.

 Results: Our LifeHack content series with Tia garnered 73+ million video views and 250K+ social engagements.
 Press and influencer engagement at the live event resulted in 385+ million PR impressions, 19+ million social impressions, and a very happy client.

 Brief: Snapchat secured a first-ever exclusive sponsorship of the Twilight Concert Series, a 32-year-old festival held at Santa Monica Pier.
 They asked us to help reinvent the series and bring the brand to life IRL for a broader audience.

 Solution: Partnering with local LA artists FriendsWithYou, we built the first public art installation at the concert series, resulting in a massive visual spectacle.
 Under FWY’s signature inflatable sculptures, we created thematic Snap-branded experiences and games for the entire community to enjoy.
 Ghostface Killah rides, a rainbow barf candy store, a human hamster wheel in the shape of a cassette tape and interactive Snap filter stations just to name a few.
 Year two Snarkitecture created interactive sculptures, and we added the infamous “100” swing, funhouse mirrors, plinko games and more.

 Results: Crowds were double the size (upwards of 60k), and we forged a long-standing relationship between Snap, the pier and the LA community that emphasized public art and music.